-The kernel process updates the value of each implicit signal GUARD associated with a block statement that has a guard expression.
+560 The kernel process updates the value of each implicit signal GUARD associated with a block statement that has a guard expression.
 Similarly, the kernel process updates the values of each implicit signal S'Stable(T), S'Quiet(T), or S'Transaction for any prefix S and any time T; this also involves updating the drivers of S'Stable(T) and S'Quiet(T).
-In addition, the kernel process updates the values of each signal Q'Above(E).